 Here’s how to navigate: Head to “Free Downloads” in the top bar.
 Each image in this section is a link to a gallery of similar images, often high-res.
 For a reminder of the beauty and detail that were once a part of such everyday items as cigarette boxes and fashion plates, Viintage is a good stop.

 What’s sweet about this archive of drawings, paintings, nature illustrations, and vintage ads is that the owner has written detailed commentary for many of the images.
-This gives the site a homey feel, like you’re digging through the postcard collection of a favorite aunt or neighbor over delicious tea snacks.
+This gives the site a homey feel, like you’re digging through the postcard folder of a favorite aunt or neighbor over delicious tea snacks.

 The Public Domain Review is a great spot to hit up if you’ve been feeling restless, bored, or uninspired.
-An online journal dedicated to sharing and celebrating the public domain, its image collections are accompanied by detailed articles that contextualize what you’re looking at.
+An online journal dedicated to sharing and celebrating the public domain, its image folders are accompanied by detailed articles that contextualize what you’re looking at.
 One of the few sites we’ve seen where the commenters are as knowledgeable as the contributors.

 The new public domain